AngryUEFI/AngryCAT/README.md

 * Indicates status of the response.
 It is up to the individual requests and responses whether to use this message.
 * It is recommended to use custom response IDs for more specific and structured responses
 * If a fault happens in AngryUEFI *and* it can be recovered to the point a message can be sent, AngryUEFI will send this response with status code = 0xFFFFFFFF
+* Codes > 0x8000000 are reserved for AngryUEFI and indicate errors outside a message handler

 ### Structure
 * 4 Byte unsigned LE status code - request specific code, by convention 0 means success, 0xFFFFFFFF means AngryUEFI encountered an internal error